-Requests for admission outside of the normal age group should be made to the Principal as early as possible in the admissions round associated with the child's date of birth.
-This allows the Academy and admissions authority sufficient time to decide before the closing date.
-Parents are not expected to provide evidence to support their request, however where provided it must be specific to the child in question and may include medical or Educational Psychologist reports.
-There is no legal requirement for this medical or educational evidence to be secured from an appropriate professional, however, failure to provide this may impede the Academy's ability to agree to a request for admission outside of the normal age group Parents are required to complete an application for the normal point of entry at the same time, in case their request is declined.
-This application can be cancelled if the Academy agrees to accept a deferred application for entry into Year R the following year.
-Deferred applications must be made via paper CAF to the Local Authority, with written confirmation from the academy Principal.
-Deferred applications will be processed in the same way as all applications for the cohort in the following admissions round, and offers will be made in accordance with the Academy's oversubscription criteria.
+Reguests for admission outside of the normal age group should be made to the Principal as early as possible in the admissions round associated with the child's date of birth.
+This allows the academy and admissions authority sufficient time to make a decision before the closing date.
+Parents are not required to provide evidence to support their request, however where provided it must be specific to the child in question and may include medical or Educational Psychologist reports.
+There is no legal requirement for this medical or educational evidence to be secured from an appropriate professional, however, failure to provide this may impede the academy's ability to agree to a request for admission outside of the normal age group.
+Parents are required to complete an application for the normal point of entry at the same time, in case their request is declined.
+This application can be cancelled if the academy agrees to accept a deferred application for entry into Reception the following year.
+Deferred applications must be made via paper PCAF (Primary Common Application Form) to the Local Authority, with written confirmation from the academy Principal.
+Deferred applications will be processed in the same way as all applications for the cohort in the following admissions round, and offers will be made in accordance with the academy's oversubscription criteria.